Browse by Nurse Practitioner Items

 MEDICINES WHICH MAY BE PRESCRIBED BY AUTHORISED NURSE PRACTITIONERS

 From 1 September 2010, nurse practitioners endorsed to prescribe under state or territory legislation can apply for approval as PBS prescribers (authorised nurse practitioners).
-Information for nurse practitioners to become authorised PBS prescribers is available from the Department of Human Services.
+Information for nurse practitioners to become authorised PBS prescribers is available from Services Australia.

 The medicines listed for prescribing by authorised nurse practitioners from 1 November 2010 are identified by ‘NP’ in the PBS Schedule.
 Nurse practitioners must not write PBS prescriptions for other medicines.